Bartman0/delta-share-connector/tableau_connectors/delta_share_jdbc/Readme.md

-A connector for Delta Share.
+A Tableau connector for Delta Share.